 6. Operational, Risk, and Governance Requirements

-• Capital Requirements: To obtain a Payment Services License in Singapore, companies must meet the minimum capital requirements based on the license type.
-For standard payment institutions, the minimum capital is SGD 100,000, while for major payment institutions, it is SGD 250,000.
+- Capital Requirements: To obtain a crypto license, companies must meet the minimum capital requirements based on the license type, ranging from SGD 100,000 to SGD 250,000.
 These requirements ensure financial stability and the ability to cover operational risks.

-• Internal Controls: Businesses are required to establish strong internal control systems to mitigate operational risks and maintain regulatory compliance.
+- Internal Controls: It is necessary to establish strong internal control systems to mitigate operational risks and maintain regulatory compliance.
 This includes having well-defined governance frameworks, risk management policies, and internal audits to prevent financial crimes, including money laundering and fraud.

-• Record-Keeping: Cryptocurrency companies are obligated to maintain detailed records of all transactions and communications for transparency and accountability.
+- Record-Keeping: It is required to maintain detailed records of all transactions and communications for transparency and accountability.
 These records must be accessible to regulatory authorities for a specified period, usually not less than 5 years.

 7. International Cooperation and Regulatory Compliance